scala/make-release-notes/hand-written.md

 We would like to highlight the following changes since M1:

 * Java 8 is now required.
-(The 2.12 compiler requires it, and programs compiled by 2.12 require it, too.)
-* TODO
+* Lambdas are compiled to Java 8 style closures.

 Compared to M1, this release resolves [TODO issues](https://issues.scala-lang.org/issues/?jql=project%20%3D%20SI%20AND%20resolution%20%3D%20Fixed%20AND%20fixVersion%20%3D%202.12.0-M2%20ORDER%20BY%20component%20ASC%2C%20priority%20DESC).
 We [merged TODO pull requests](https://github.com/scala/scala/pulls?q=is%3Apr+is%3Amerged+milestone%3A2.12.0-M2).
 <!-- Before upgrading, please also check the [known issues](https://issues.scala-lang.org/issues/?jql=project%20%3D%20SI%20AND%20status%3Dopen%20AND%20affectedVersion%20%3D%20%22Scala%202.11.7%22%20and%20fixVersion%20%3E%3D%20%22Scala%202.11.7%22%20ORDER%20BY%20component%20ASC%2C%20priority%20DESC) for this release.-->